 Dr. Ibrahim will teach: Advanced Biotechnology

 Sheryl Carr completed both her B.S. and M.S. in Physiology and Developmental Biology at Brigham Young University in Provo, UT.
 During her time at BYU, she worked as a Teacher’s Assistant for the Tissue Biology and Pathophysiology courses within her department and volunteered with Anatomy Academy to teach at local elementary schools.
 Sheryl moved to Dallas 2 years ago because her husband was starting medical school at UTSW and currently teaches at Richland College as a biology adjunct faculty.
 In her free time, she enjoys being outside, playing board games, and sewing bow ties for her adorable rescue dog Scotty.

-Mrs. Sheryl will teach: Honors Biology and Anatomy & Physiology
+Mrs. Sheryl will teach: Anatomy & Physiology